-Lift Exercise Work Sheet This exercise if broken into three parts.
-1. Calculating total Deductions 2.
-Calculating net Capacity of Crane capacity (gross capacity - all deductions) 3.
-Calculating total lift weight With this data, you will be prepared to answer the questions: Can this lift be safely made?
-Worksheet Exercise
+- · This exercise is broken into three parts: - 1.
+Calculating Total Deductions - 2.
+Calculating Net Capacity (Gross Capacity Deductions) - 3.
+Calculating Total Lift Weight - With this data, you will be prepared to answer the question: Can this lift be safely made? - · Proceed to the next screen to access the worksheet.